 After uploading many of my paper log QSO's to LOTW, I have received Eight (8) Band LOTW, WAS awards, I am still having a great time on the air and along with LOTW things are very quick and easy for QSO confirmations.
 I have just a few states remaining on 160 meters for that WAS award.
-Namely, AK, CA, and HI, still searching and will get them done one day.
+Namely, AK and HI, still trying and hope to get them done one day.

-FLEX Radio 3000 or ICOM 736 for HF and 6 meter operation, 80 meter loop and or windom at 48 feet (N to S), Alpha Delta sloper(NE to SW), Butternut vertical (HF9V-X), Mosley Mini beam on a new mast at 35 feet, homebrew 20 meter monobander about 32 feet in the air, 3 elements, long wire for 160 meters configured as a loop(but too short and too low) to be really effective.
-Long wire for SWL enjoy that also.
-Astroplane for 10 meter when it opens, base is 38 feet on mast.
-Diamond CP22E for 2 meter operation.
+FLEX Radio Systems 6300 or ICOM 736 for HF and 6 meter operation, 80 meter loop and or windom at 48 feet (N to S), Alpha Delta sloper(NE to SW), Butternut vertical (HF9V-X), Mosley Mini beam on a new mast at 35 feet, homebrew 20 meter monobander about 32 feet in the air, 3 elements, long wire for 160 meters configured as a loop(but too short and too low) to be really effective.

-Kenwood 751A for 2 meter operation, SSB is my favorite here.
 JT modes are very convenient and it is exciting what the transmitter and a bit of wire can do with lower power levels, 5 to 15 watts.
-I added a Yaesu 897D for field day portable operations and find it a great little radio.
+I added a Yaesu 897D for EME and field day portable operations and find it a great little radio.

 Active in RACES when get a chance.
 I love field day activities, usually from the lake or my deck in the backyard and operating QRP with a generator.